healthluck/hl/README.md

-hl (A Simple Text Highlighting Tool)
+hl (A Text Highlighting Tool)
 ====================================

-This is a simple text highlight tool similar to `grep --color`, but unlike grep, this tool can highlight with specific different colors for different keywords, which is very useful for debugging or analyzing logs
+This is a text highlight tool similar to `grep --color`, but unlike grep, this tool can highlight with specific different colors for different keywords, which is very useful for debugging or analyzing logs